Search for pair-produced vector-like leptons in final states with third-generation leptons and at least three b quark jets in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Uncertainties

 \section{Uncertainties}

 The dominant uncertainty comes from the limited number of events in the 1-{\tauh} and 2-{\tauh} SRs.
+The statistical uncertainties are approximately 70\% of the total uncertainty in the signal strength estimate.
 A number of other experimental and theoretical uncertainties are considered and included in the fit as nuisance parameters.
 In each case, the nuisance parameters alter one or more of the processes included in the fit.
 Except where otherwise noted, the nuisance parameters alter both the shape and normalization of the affected processes.

 Uncertainties in the measurement of the energies and resolutions of jets and {\tauh} candidates are estimated from the calibrations described in Section~\ref{sec:cms}.

 Uncertainties in the {\PQb}-tagging efficiencies and misidentification rates are taken from dedicated measurements~\cite{CMS-PAPERS-BTV-16-002}.
 The tagging rates and their uncertainties are determined by looking separately at events enriched in genuine {\PQb} jets, using a \ttbar selection, and events enriched in light flavour quark and gluon jets, using $\PZ \to \Pe^+\Pe^-$ and $\PZ \to \PGm^+ \PGm^-$ events with additional jets.
 An iterative fit to these two regions is performed and the uncertainties are characterized by nine separate components, which account for different uncertainty sources such as the limited sample size and uncertainties in the flavour compositions of the regions.